Dionysos leading the Horae (Seasons), marble, Roman 1st century AD (image public domain)

 Ref: RIC 107

-and several of Vespasian.
+Vespasian was the fourth emperor in 69 AD and established the Flavian dynasty.
 In this early portrait of Vespasian he looks a bit like Otho:

 Vespasian, AD 69-79, AR Denarius, Rome, January-June AD 70